Tianjin Modern City Office Tower

 Tianjin Modern City Office Tower is a supertall skyscraper in Tianjin, China.
 It is 338 m tall.
 It was first proposed in 2010.
 Construction began in 2011 and ended in 2016.
-The tower is a part of a set of two towers with the other tower being 205 m tall.
-The secondary tower is used primarily as a hotel and luxury apartments.
+The tower is a part of a set of two towers with the other tower, called "Four Seasons Tower", being 214.6 m tall.

+The secondary tower is primarily used for a hotel with 259 guest rooms that is managed by Four Seasons Hotels and Resorts.
+It also has 90 residential units.